Azure/autorest.cli/doc/00-overview.md

 - Extremely high level of consistency between all supported tools (Azure CLI / Ansible / Terraform, etc.) as they will share the same naming conventions, structure of options and behaviour.
 Users can "convert" Azure CLI command into Ansible playbook without even reading documentation.
 >NOTE: Historically Autorest.CLI was developed to generate Ansible modules

+## Autorest CLI Design Rules

+### Focus on UX / Mapping to underlying API

+- Modelling right UX and mapping into underlying API is the most critical
+- Any changes to underlying implementaion are trivial when proper validation/testing is in place

+### Minimize Additional Metadata

+- initial working module module with tests and examples shall be generated (almost) without additional metadata
+- additional metadata should be minimal

+### Generated Implementation as Simple as Possible

+- move whatever possible to common implementation layer
+- don't try to follow human written code
+- use SDK versus SDK?

+### Time Spent on Prerequisites is around 75%

+- make sure prerequisites are right
+- actual Azure CLI extension authoring will be easy

+### Strong E2E Integration Testing from Day One

+- reusing examples from Azure REST API specification is critical
+- all the examples included in the generated code should be tested
+- automatically generated integration test for SDK / Azure CLI Command is required

 ## Inputs

 - Generic Azure REST API Specification (https://github.com/Azure/azure-rest-api-specs)